 The University of Wisconsin Emergency Medicine Residency Program offers both a traditional three year residency program and an optional addition year.
 This innovative 3+1 program is intended for residents interested in an additional year that allows flexibility for pursuing clinical, academic, and/or personal interests.

 Residents seeking this option will complete their residency program in three years and then enter a one-year fellowship.
-The type of fellowship will be determined based on resident interest and division needs.
-Interested residents should have a clear idea of their goals and should approach Dr. Hamedani by September 1st.
+The type of fellowship will be determined based on resident interest and department needs.
+Interested residents should have a clear idea of their goals and should ideally approach Residency Leadership by September 1st of their PGY3 year.

 Who is eligible for the 3+1 program?

 Currently this program is offered to University of Wisconsin Emergency Medicine residents only.
 It is not open to external candidates.